 The Easter basket custom doesn’t have to lead to a sugar-fueled, calorie-overloaded Sunday morning.
 Instead, mix healthy options with small portions of festive favorites.

-“Leading children by example includes being creative with the ways we re-think our traditions, so we can still enjoy them but put a healthier focus on them,” says Stacey Kendrick, a health educator at Vanderbilt University Medical Center.
+“Leading children by example includes being creative with the ways we re-think our traditions, so we can still enjoy them but put a healthier focus on them,” said Stacey Kendrick, a health educator at Vanderbilt University Medical Center.
 “These healthier behaviors we instill in our kids now will provide them with habits that can literally change their lives.”

 Making healthier choices doesn’t mean we have to eliminate some of our go-to traditions.
 Just skip the oversized chocolate-covered bunny and opt for a smaller portion.

-“Small amounts of sweets can be included in a healthy diet in moderation,” Kendrick adds.
+“Small amounts of sweets can be included in a healthy diet in moderation,” Kendrick added.
 “Keep it to special occasions, and focus on a few bite-sized pieces.
 Heart-healthy dark chocolate with nuts and/or raisins is a good choice.”

 Tickets fit nicely in a basket, too.
 Even if you’re busy on the actual holiday — and can’t attend an event, go to the zoo, or head to a museum — tickets give kids something to look forward to the following weekend.
 For a fun activity Easter day, include a seed packet of local wildflowers to plant in the yard together.
-Gardens of Babylon, located next to the Nashville Farmer’s Market, will have what you need.

-“Instilling traditions in your children can take many forms,” Kendrick says.
+“Instilling traditions in your children can take many forms,” Kendrick said.
 “We often focus on food, but it can be something as simple as a family activity that you do each year, like a hike, visiting a nursing home or egg decorating.
 Be creative and think outside the candy box!”